IDGCaptainRussia94/Terraria-SGAmod/README.md

 # SGAmod
 IDGCaptainRussia94's content mod

-//Items with place holder sprites and need resprites: Heart Guard, Hellion's Cascade, Revolving West, Twines of Fate, Shark Bait, MVM Upgrade, Jagged Overgrown Spike, Joyrider, Truely Suspicious Looking Eye, Book of Jones, Hellion's Crown (Item Sprite ?), All Buff Icons
+//Items with place holder sprites and need resprites: Heart Guard, Hellion's Cascade, Twines of Fate, MVM Upgrade, Jagged Overgrown Spike, Joyrider, Truely Suspicious Looking Eye, Hellion's Crown (Item Sprite ?), All Buff Icons

 //Items that are NOT ok to be resprited: Stormbreaker, Wave Beam, Serpent's Redemption, Creeper's Throw, The trap related weapons for now

 Github was moved: previous builds of the mod can be found over here: https://github.com/IDGCaptainRussia94/SGAmod

--Crimson only: Jarate, Jarocket, Jarate Shurikens, Heart Guard (can be bypassed with fishing) -Corruption only: Gas Passer, Wraith Arrows, Dosed Arrows, Corrupted Tome, Cursed Hail, Jagged Spike Buckler (can be bypassed with fishing)
+-Crimson only: Jarate, Jarocket, Jarate Shurikens, Heart Guard, Sanguine Bident, Crimson Catastrophe (can be bypassed with fishing)
+-Corruption only: Gas Passer, Wraith Arrows, Dosed Arrows, Corrupted Tome, Cursed Hail, Jagged Spike Buckler (can be bypassed with fishing)

+-Finish Laser Marker, Make Laser Scythe Weapon, Finish Uncrafting feature for Reversal Engineering Table, Finish Dark Sector: (NPCs, and Null Watcher coding), Spectre homing bullets/projectiles, Add Jubia (in time)
+-Ideas: Banners, the Couch, Bannerlord=collection of banners

 Changelog:

-3.360-(8/30/20)-Patch #8:
+3.400-(11/1/20)-Patch #8:

 --Added:

--Coralrang, FridgeFlamarang, Fortune Falchion, Restoration Flower
+-BOOMerang, Coralrang, FridgeFlamarang, Specterang, Fortune Falchion, Gnat-ades, Laser Marker, Re-Router, Divine Shower Storm, Red Phasebrand, Shadeflame Staff, Crimson Catastrophe, Sybarite Gem, Restoration Flower, Wraith Targeting Gamepad, True Strike Potion, Trigger Finger Potion, Universal Music Box (is infact part of IDGlib)

+-The Reverse Engineering Station now has a 2nd use: uncrafting!
+But at a cost...

+-Flasks for various weapon debuffs

+-Proper trophies for all the bosses!
+For some bosses they always drop one on death.

 -Luminite Wraith's entire resprite collection; about time!

--Resprites for the Amulets
+-Resprites for the Amulets, updated Bosscheck list icons, proper sprites for Book of Jones, Revolving West, Shark Bait, Makeshift Spear Trap Gun, Several Buff icons, some other items, and other sprite updates

+-Music tracks for Sharkvern and Spider Queen, composed by Musicman, and music boxes for all the custom themes!

+-Added Obsidian Rose, Lava Charm, Shadow Key, Cobalt Shield, Flipper, and Frog Leg crafting recipes to the Reverse Engineering Table

 -Added a Client Config option to force Hellion to respect your privacy

 --Changed:

--Duke Fishron has been added to the Expertise Rewards, Expertise cap is now 22000, Mimic and Goblin Summoner rewards have been halved, Pillars reduced to 200, added Big Mimics for 100 each
+-Duke Fishron has been added to the Expertise Rewards, Expertise cap is now 22000, Mimic and Goblin Summoner rewards have been halved, Pillars reduced to 200, added Big Mimics for 100 each (Coruption OR Crimson OR Dank, not all.
+And Hallow Mimic)

+-Murk has been revamped: new attacks, damages adjusted, enters into phase 2 at 85% instead of 75%, moves faster when the player is further, and has more HP, speed, and spawns more slimes, and faster bombers in Hardmode.
+Murky Depths is no longer inflicted during the Hardmode fight and Dank slimes inflict Murky Depths instead of Poison on contact (this is less during the boss fight)

+-Murk's flies/Killer Fly Swarm have increasing and decreasing speed caps depending on the distance to the player while charging

+-Cirno is way more aggressive and faster when chasing the player, but stops charging from a greater distance, this helps to avoid the circing cheese

 -Attempting to spawn Cratrosity during the day tells you to try again at night

--Biomass has been rebranded as Photosyte, and spawns less often in clouds
+-Biomass has been rebranded as Photosyte, spawns less often in clouds, and has a new mining sound

+-Prismic and Prismal ammo types now have a saving chance to not consume the cycled ammo types on use (33% and 25% respectively)

+-Armor and mobility accessories have been overhauled (see fixes)

+-Worldgen chest loot: loot chances increased for Decayed Moss+Photosyte/A Machete or Fiberglass Rifle only have a 18.75% chance to show up in non-Dank Shrine chests (75% in Dank Shrines), and no longer show up in other modded chests anymore in world generation.
+Dragons Might and Matrix Potions are less common.

 -Energizer Battery now requires Photosyte instead of Photosyte Bars (has been moved earlier)

--Murk's flies/Killer Fly Swarm have increasing and decreasing speed caps depending on the distance to the player while charging

--Murk's movement speed is now dependant on player distance, he is overall faster in Hardmode

--Cirno is way more aggressive and faster when chasing the player, but stops charging from a greater distance, this helps to avoid the circing cheese
+-Forager's Blade has a new function, Merchant's price of Leather was greatly increased to account for this

+-Massacre Prototype now costs 50 life to fire, and resets life regen on use, mana cost halved

 -Removed the Cobalt Wraith defeat line, and changed Copper Wraith's to reflect that you can craft a furnace before fighting it

 -Caliburn Guardians fade in when summoned

+-One of Draken's lines now that Serious Sam 4 was released

+-Heralds of the horsemen no longer require both a Hardy Saddle and Slimy Saddle, but rather either to make them easier to craft.

 -Cratrosity can no longer hit the player if they are not actively moving towards them (they can still hit the playing when flying side to side thou) to prevent cheat hits

--Buffed Circuit Breaker Blade
+-Jab-lins are cheaper/can craft more of them

+-All Thrower gloves are cheaper to craft and cost only leather now instead of tattered cloth, removed the Detonator from Throwable Boulder Trap's crafting recipe

 -Wraith Core Fragments cost more in Mutant's shop

+-Peacekeeper's Duster's town life regen now works during boss fights, fighting a boss in your NPC's town is a high risk factor anyways

+-Avali Scythe and Glass Swords are cheaper to craft

+-Reworked Tidal Charm: it has been given a new game-changing property, check it out!

+-Reworked Cosmic Grasp: Creates Shadow Tendrils instead of Shadow Beams, crafting recipe unchanged

+-Reworked Mangrove Shiv: Is now a throwing weapon with a new mechanic

+-Reworked Midas Touch: Larger Resprite, damage reduced to 70 (from 85), unique property doesn't function when under the effects of a Flask of Gold, old sprite repurposed into the Fortune Falchion

+-Reworked Stormbreaker: Damage nerfed, alt fire damage increased, now consumes Electric Charge instead of mana

--Quasar Cannon has been added to the Former Havoc Mod item collection
+-Rebalanced Quasar Cannon: now properly uses mana, and has been added to the Former Havoc Mod item collection

 -Nerfed Plythe: damage has been reduced to 110 (from 125), Knockback has been reduced to 0, stacks simliar to light disks to 5, and has gotten a visual overhaul, requires Light Disks instead of Avali Scythe

--Avali Scythe is cheaper to craft
+-Nerfed Maldal: reduced crit bonus heavily

+-Nerfed Creeper's Explosive Throw, reduced damage and fixed it so 2 yoyos share the same static cooldown (like vanilla yoyos)

+-Nerfed Laser Lance: damage slightly lowered

+-Buffed Elemental Cascade: This weapon was just a bit too weak for post all 3 mechs

 -Buffed Rubied Blade: more knockback

--Reworked Midas Touch: Larger Resprite, damage reduced to 70 (from 85), unique property doesn't function when under the effects of a Flask of Gold, old sprite repurposed into the Fortune Falchion
+-Buffed Novite Knife: increased swing speed, projectile size, and now counts as True Melee

+-Buffed Novite Blaster: shots are, infact, accurate now

+-Buffed Novite Tesla Tower: damage up

+-Buffed Novite Armor set bonus: you gain more speed per charge

+-Buffed Circuit Breaker Blade: increased damage, halved Electric Charge cost and delay, bolt damage slightly reduced

+-Buffed Mangrove Staff (less Mana, more damage, changed sounds), Nerfed Mangrove Bow (less projectile speed)

+-Stone Barrier Staff and Beserker Aura Staff no longer have a damage value as they don't need one

 -Braxsaw mining power increased to 250